-- i) If academic misconduct is suspected in relation to work submitted by a student, in the interest of helping students to avoid continued acts, cases should be investigated as soon as possible. - j) Cases of suspected academic misconduct should be evidenced and documented before the appropriate procedure is instigated.
+- i) If academic misconduct is suspected in relation to work submitted by a student, in the interest of helping students to avoid continued acts, cases should be investigated as soon as possible and within one month of submission of the work. - j) Cases of suspected academic misconduct should be evidenced and documented before the appropriate procedure is instigated.
 Where appropriate a Viva should be conducted to demonstrate the student's understanding of the subject matter. - k) Taught students will receive notification from the marker that their work is under investigation for Academic Misconduct in place of a provisional grade for the work submitted.
-A Holding Grade of U will be recorded in the student record. - I) Research students will be notified that progression is suspended pending the outcome of the investigation.
+A Holding Grade of U will be recorded in the student record. - Research students will be notified that progression is suspended pending the outcome of the investigation.